Jessica Rothe: 2017–present: Mainstream breakthrough

 In 2020, Rothe had starring roles in two films: the jukebox musical Valley Girl, a remake of the 1983 film of the same name, and the romantic drama All My Life.
 Valley Girl sees Rothe play Julie, who was played by Deborah Foreman in the original film.
 In All My Life, she plays Jennifer "Jenn" Carter.
 Both films garnered a mixed reception from critics, though Rothe's performances earned some praise.
 Also in 2020, she appeared in four episodes of the Amazon Prime Video series Utopia.
 Rothe said that "working with Gillian Flynn and the incredible cast in Chicago was a dream job, and I’m so excited for audiences to go through that emotional rollercoaster.
 It’s unique, fun and tragic all at the same time."

 Rothe next starred in the crime drama film Body Brokers.
 She was cast in 2019, and the film was released in 2021, her sole release of that year.
 Though he gave the film a mixed review, Peter Sobczynski of RoberEbert.com said Rothe and co-star Melissa Leo "do strong work as those who represent the non-exploitative side of the rehabilitation world."

 In 2022, Rothe replaced actress Samara Weaving in the action film Boy Kills World; the film premiered at the 2023 Toronto International Film Festival, and was theatrically released in April 2024.
 Lauren Coates of The A.V.
 Club said that Rothe's character was "underwritten and enters the game too late to be effectively used.
 Her helmet gimmick is mistakenly substituted for a personality—a truly grievous waste of a charming young talent."
 More positively, Chase Hutchinson of The Seattle Times said her performance "provided redemption."
 She reprises the role in a spin-off game, Super Dragon Punch Force 3, released that same month.

 Upcoming projects

-Rothe will next star in the survival thriller film Titan, alongside Kiana Madeira.
+Rothe will star in the survival thriller film Beware Boiúna, alongside Kiana Madeira and Logan Marshall-Green.